Home / Epileptic Seizures – All You Need to Know

 What is the most serious type of epilepsy?

-Tonic-clonic seizure is the most serious type of epileptic seizures.
-It is characterized by a sudden loss of consciousness, accompanied by body stiffening, shaking, and jerking.
-It can cause loss of bladder control, or even cause the patient to bite their tongue.
+Tonic-clonic seizures are the most serious type, characterized by sudden loss of consciousness, stiffening, shaking, and jerking.
+They can lead to loss of bladder control and biting of the tongue.

 What organs are affected by epilepsy?